Jamie Foxx apologizes for apparent antisemitic Instagram post; Jennifer Aniston apologizes for liking it

 “I only have love and in my heart for everyone,” Foxx said on Instagram.
 “I love and support the Jewish community…My deepest apologies to anyone who was offended.”

-Actress Jennifer Aniston received some backlash for liking the post; she also took to Instagram to clarify that she “did not ‘like’ this post on purpose or by accident” and that she doesn’t “support any form of antisemitism.”
+Actor Jennifer Aniston received some backlash for liking the post.
+She also took to Instagram to clarify that she “did not ‘like’ this post on purpose or by accident” and that she doesn’t “support any form of antisemitism.”

 “This really makes me sick,” Aniston said on her Instagram story.
 “I truly don’t tolerate hate of any kind.
 Period.”